 A sufficient time should have been planned for the knowledge-acquisition or self-learning to know what could be done using Xamarin and learn C# programming, because of that some stuff that were implemented at the beginning could have been done in a better efficient way, the knowledge level increased within the time, but that was not enough to refine everything, unfortunately due to the work-load, the time reserved to learn C# and Xamarin were spent either working on some documents or designs, or implementing the solution directly.

 The app is till this point not connected to the Swiss Engineering platform database, which is not realistic at all and helps only for a show-case app.
-The connection should have been established at early phases to plan a sufficient time from the beginning to solve the connection issues if any.
+The connection should have been established at early phases to plan a sufficient time from the beginning to solve the connection issues if any to allow solving unanticipated implementation problems.

-The simple technique of extracting the topic from the users entered sentence works only for the pre-defined trigger sentences, while some times the Voice To Text built -in API makes mistakes, the application should have a way to delete the mis-understood unintended tag.
+The simple technique of extracting the topic from the users entered sentence works only for the pre-defined trigger sentences, while some times the built-in Voice To Text API makes mistakes, the application should have a way to delete the mis-understood unintended tag.

 The alignment of some of the user interface elements is not perfect, which may cause that some elements overlap with each other.